JonnyHaystack/HayBox/README.md

 Communication backends are selected slightly differently depending on the type of microcontroller used in the controller.

 On Pico/RP2040, USB vs GameCube vs Nintendo 64 is detected automatically.
+Other backends are selected by holding one of the following buttons on plugin:
-To select the Nintendo Switch USB mode, hold X on plugin.
-This will also set the initial game mode to Ultimate mode.
+- X - Nintendo Switch USB mode (also sets initial game mode to Ultimate mode)

 On Arduino/AVR, the DInput backend is selected if a USB connection is detected.
 Otherwise, it defaults to GameCube backend, unless another backend is manually